CyberCookie/siegel/core/client_build/README.md

             /* Output files naming format */
             filenames: {
                 /*
-                    In runtime there will be only PROD or DEV fields, depending on selected mode.
+                    In runtime there will be only PROD or DEV fields, depending on selected mode */
-                */
                 PROD: {
                     assets: String          // Default is: assets/[contenthash][ext]